 Bachelor's Degree in Speech-Language Pathology and Audiology

 A Bachelor of Arts or Bachelor of Science in Speech-Language Pathology and Audiology degree program includes clinical practicums, providing students with opportunities to practice speech-language pathology methods.
 Diagnostics and evaluation training help students learn to evaluate, diagnose and plan appropriate treatment or rehabilitation for individuals with communicative disorders.

 Master's Degree in Speech-Language Pathology

 A Master of Arts or Master of Science degree is required for most careers in speech pathology.
-A master's degree in speech-language pathology program prepares students for employment by incorporating hands-on experience in professional settings.
+A master's degree program in speech-language pathology prepares students for employment by incorporating hands-on experience in professional settings.
 Programs include clinical practicums, and students may complete a thesis or take a comprehensive exam.
 Program graduates are eligible for additional certification of clinical competency made available by the ASHA.
-Students take classes in these topics, among others: